 Buy now, pay later, or BNPL for short, is a flexible payment method that allows shoppers to split their payment for a purchase into multiple installments over a period of several weeks or months.
 Meanwhile, the merchant receives the full payment immediately from the BNPL provider, and fulfills the order as usual.

 With the BNPL provider assuming all fraud and payment liability, it’s the best of both worlds for merchants and shoppers alike.
 Merchants receive full payment upfront, without the risk.
 Shoppers receive their order immediately, with the ability to pay over time.

 BNPL’s growing popularity isn’t a passing trend.
-Read on to discover five reasons why this flexible payment method can benefit your bottom line and future-proof your business.
+Read on to discover five reasons why businesses should implement this flexible payment method to benefit your bottom line and future-proof your business.

 In a trend that began with the Great Recession, the last decade has seen the rise of the credit-averse shopper.
 Millennials, who have now experienced two recessions, a rising cost of living, and crippling student loan debt, are particularly skeptical of credit cards.
 They’re more than twice as likely to not carry a credit card than their older counterparts, and 14% attribute their lack of a credit card to a limited (or no) credit history.